 - Irinotecan (Camptosar), a cancer chemotherapy drug

-- Some protease inhibitors used to treat HIV
+- Some protease inhibitors used to treat human immunodeficiency virus (HIV)

-If you have Gilbert's syndrome, talk to your doctor before taking new medications.
+If you have Gilbert syndrome, talk to your health care provider before taking new medications.
 Also, having any other condition that impairs the destruction of red blood cells may increase your risk of developing gallstones.